kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 2. No downstream scheduling or preemption logic relies on strict pointer equality of pod objects across the cache and queue boundaries.
 3. Resource double-counting is avoided on the target node by excluding the pod's additional resources during resource fit calculations as described in the section below.

+Even with these considerations in mind, asynchronous event delivery and concurrent pod updates mean that the pod snapshot popped from the scheduling queue can occasionally carry resource requests that temporarily diverge from the cache's snapshot.
+In Alpha, `NodeResourcesFit` amortized this discrepancy at runtime by assuming the pod's resources as the maximum between the queued and cached snapshots.
+For Beta, we eliminate this divergence at the source by refreshing the queued pod snapshot directly from the node's cache snapshot at the start of the scheduling cycle, ensuring all plugins evaluate the exact same immutable pod instance.

 *See alternative considerations for how to handle this without dual representation (such as using a dynamic `PodGetter` interface) [here](#conflicting-sources-of-truth-for-the-pod-1).*

 ### Processing Deferred Resizes in the Scheduling Cycle